coin-or/coin-or.github.io/pages/user/user_introduction.md

 Once you run the script, you will be prompted interactively to select a project to fetch and build.
 The rest should happen automagically.

-Alternatively, the following command-line incantation will execute the procedure non-interactively (this is recommended for most expert users).
+Alternatively, the following command-line incarnation will execute the procedure non-interactively (this is recommended for most expert users).

 {% include note.html content="If you do not have a Fortran compiler, then you